Event-Aware Prompt Learning for Dynamic Graphs: Introduction

 \section{Introduction}

+Dynamic graphs capture evolving graph structures driven by different temporal events, and underpin diverse information retrieval applications.
+Examples of such temporal events include a user posting new blogs on Reddit \cite{kumar2018community,iba2010analyzing}, which drives timely content recommendation in social media; creating new pages on Wikipedia \cite{kumar2015vews}, which enables the search and retrieval of emerging topics; or listening to new music genres \cite{yu2024dygprompt}, which facilitates personalization under shifting user interest.

-Graphs are widely used to model interactions among different entities in various applications.
-Real-world graph structures generally evolve over time driven by different temporal events.
-For example, a user posts a new blog on Reddit \cite{kumar2018community,iba2010analyzing}, creates a new page on Wikipeida \cite{kumar2015vews}, or listens to a new genre of music \cite{yu2024dygprompt}.
-For dynamic graph learning, the mainstream technique is dynamic graph neural networks (DGNNs) \cite{rossi2020temporal,xu2020inductive}.
-They typically update a node's representation by iteratively aggregating temporal messages from its neighboring nodes.
-While DGNNs are generally trained on link prediction tasks, the downstream task may differ (such as node classification), leading to a significant gap between pre-training and downstream task objectives.
-More recent pre-training and fine-tuning strategies on dynamic graphs \cite{bei2023cpdg,chen2022pre,tian2021self} also suffer from a similar limitation.
-They typically pre-train a model using self-supervised signals derived from intrinsic graph properties, and then fine-tuning the model on task-specific labels in downstream tasks, potentially leading to inconsistent objectives.
+A mainstream approach for modeling such evolving graphs is dynamic graph neural networks (DGNNs) \cite{rossi2020temporal,xu2020inductive,dubey2025mintt}.
+These models typically update a node's representation by iteratively aggregating temporal messages from its neighboring nodes.
+While DGNNs are typically trained on link prediction tasks, the downstream task may differ (such as node classification), leading to a significant gap between pre-training and downstream task objectives.
+More recent pre-training and fine-tuning strategies on dynamic graphs \cite{bei2024cpdg,chen2022pre,tian2021self} also suffer from a similar limitation.
+These methods generally pre-train a model using self-supervised signals derived from intrinsic graph properties, and then fine-tune the model on task-specific labels in downstream tasks.
+Nevertheless, fine-tuning can be costly, and the learned representations may still be insufficiently aligned with downstream decision boundaries, especially when the supervision target shifts away from the pre-training objective.
+Moreover, both DGNN and pre-training paradigms tend to absorb historical events only implicitly through message passing or pretext tasks, leaving explict historical event knowledge under-exploited during downstream adaptation.